chandran-jr/chandran-jr.github.io/README.md

 # portfolio
-A portfolio still in the developing stage.
+A portfolio still in the developing stage, will be updating it as i grow.

-Check it out below.
+Check out below.

 <a href="https://chandran-jr.github.io/portfolio/"> My Website</a>